-Lighting under wall-hung cabinets can help create a welcoming atmosphere in your kitchen, whether you want to add subtle illumination or make a bold statement with rows of LED bulbs.
+Lighting under wall-hung cabinets can help to create a welcoming atmosphere in your kitchen, whether you want to add subtle illumination or make a bold statement with rows of LED bulbs.

 By carefully deciding the placement and the type of lights, you can make your kitchen a little extra special with under cabinet lighting.